 The USEA (formerly USCTA) was founded in September 1959 through the vision of Alexander Mackay-Smith who felt that, in addition to the AHSA and USET, a third organization was needed to promote the fledgling sport of combined training in the United States.
 Initially, the Association’s roster included just two dozen names, including Mackay-Smith and other notables such as Jack Fritz, Philip Hoffman, Roger Maher, and Lana Wright (née DuPont).
 On December 1, 2001 the USCTA became the USEA when the Board of Governors decided to follow the FEI’s adoption of the term ‘eventing’ for the international sport previously known as combined training.

-The mission of the USEA is much the same as that of the USCTA in 1959: to advance the sport of eventing through education of riders, trainers, officials and organizers, with the health and well-being of the horse of paramount importance.
-The association, through the direction of the Board of Governors, will continue to strive to make the sport of eventing safe, fun, fair and affordable to all who join our ranks.
+The mission of the USEA is much the same as that of the USCTA in 1959: to advance the sport of eventing through education of riders, trainers, officials, and organizers, with the health and well-being of the horse of paramount importance.
+The Association, through the direction of the Board of Governors, continues to strive to make the sport of eventing safe, fun, fair, and affordable to all who join our ranks.

 The USEA recognizes more than 250 events throughout the U.S. that host nearly 42,000 entries per year.
 The USEA has more than 12,500 members and strives to provide riders from Beginner Novice to the five-star level with an exceptional eventing experience.

 The organization is run by a Board of Governors of around twenty individuals, various committees, and a permanent staff of around fifteen who fulfill the daily needs of the organization from the headquarters in Leesburg, Virginia.

 Education, Horse Welfare, Partnership, The Thrill, Ethical Behavior, Integrity, Safety, Service, Accountability, Sense of Urgency